 CAFE & BAR 1363(ビアンカグループ

-Cafe & Bar 1363 is a small food place that is very close to a lot of the main attractions in Iidabashi.
-The most popular dish is the roast beef dish as it compliments the yuzu sauce very well and makes you want seconds!
-The desserts are also very nice, so be sure to check them out if you are in the area.
+Cafe & Bar 1363 is a small eatery close to many main attractions in Iidabashi.
+The most popular dish is the roast beef, which pairs well with yuzu sauce.
+The desserts are also worth trying.

 Find out more about CAFE & BAR 1363 here on Google maps.